 1939 to c.
 1946 – Jack was secretary and treasurer for the Madera County Fair and the Madera County Farm Bureau.
 He listed his occupation on his 1942 citizenship papers as auditing and accounting.
 However, his main duties involved organizing and managing the county fair.
 My mother said that he loved this job, but he had to give it up when my grandmother convinced him to retire and move to the coast.

 c.1946 to 1959 – Jack and Sidney for a short time managed a motel on Old Highway 1 in Santa Cruz.
 This motel is long gone now, and Highway 1 has been rerouted to its present route so that the site of the motel is now on a side street at the intersection of Escalona Drive and Grandview Street, not far from Natural Bridges State Park.
-Later they ran a mail-order business selling real estate forms, and this in 1958 was their main livelyhood.
+Starting in late 1948, they also set up a mail-order business called Reality Office Supplies Company that sold real estate forms, and this business in 1950s was their main livelyhood.